-To me, Project Squared looks like persistent chat (or threaded conversations) on steroids that has been integrated with WebEx capabilities for audio, Web, and video conferencing.
 In talking about Project Squared with other consultants and analysts, it was difficult not to point out similarities between it and Unify's recently introduced Circuit platform (formerly known as Project Ansible) as well as offerings from Google.

 Nonetheless, it's exciting to see the leading unified communications and collaboration (UC&C) vendors rethink their products based on customer feedback and their own research.
 However, because this is such a different way of working for most of us, there is bound to be some level of resistance in the market.
 In my own client base, most users "live" in the Microsoft Outlook client and look to have functionality such as presence and click to call added there.
 Others have supplemented Outlook with additional clients such as Microsoft Lync or Cisco.
 Project Squared offers the potential to use one platform and move away from both Outlook and separate UC clients -- for organizations that are willing to do so.